 So continue to go to friends, family and even your faith when it comes to your concerns.
 Also, sit down with an expert on relationships, communication skills and a person who can help you connect with others, a therapist.

-If you think you don’t have anyone to rely on, maybe start with therapy first, then work your way up the list.
+If you think you don’t have anyone to rely on, maybe start with therapy first and what to do after booking your first appointment, then work your way up the list.
 The point is to hit your problem from all angles.